alciamoncrieffe/DisasterResponse_Udacity/README.md

         - `go.html`
         - `master.html`

-### Instructions:
+## Instructions
-1. Run the following commands in the project's root directory to set up your database and model.
+1. Run the following commands in the project's root directory to set up your process the raw message and category data, producing a database of cleaned data, and a subsequent trained model.

-    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+    - To run *ETL pipeline* that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - To run *ML pipeline* that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

 2. Run the following command in the app's directory to run your web app.